rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{offline_trial}
 \end{figure}

-There is room for improvement in the practicality of offline transfer of data between two devices.
+There is room for improvement in the practicality of off-line transfer of data between two devices.
 We found the process of creating a Peer-to-Peer bluetooth connection between two mobile devices somewhat cumbersome.
 And the system would greatly benefit in usability from proximity based data transfer via NFC.

-Regardless of the possibilities for improvement, the trail successfully showed the viability of offline transfer.
+Regardless of the possibilities for improvement, the trail successfully showed the viability of off-line transfer.
 It shows the potential of the EuroToken system to act as a disaster proof payment system that remains functional at any distance from civilisation and during any disaster that would wipe out global communication infrastructure.